AlanDelip/SpringBoot-Template/README.md

 [中文版](README-ZH.md)

 ## :tada::tada::tada: Check Out Docker Features!
 Docker features have been integrated into the helper scripts.
-With this feature, once you get a server:
+With this feature, once you get a CentOS server:

 **ALL YOU NEED TO DO: install git, clone this project and run the following script:**
 ```
-cd SpringBoot-Template &&
-bash tool/install-docker.sh -o ${YOUR_OS} &&
+cd SpringBoot-Template && bash tool/install-docker.sh -o centos && bash tool/start-docker.sh
-bash tool/start-docker.sh
 ```

 Helper scripts will help you install docker and docker will help you install all dependencies, including